Share or Pin for Later

 If you want to enjoy all the Mardi Gras festivities then go between February and whenever Fat Tuesday falls, usually around the first week of March.

 Want fewer crowds, lower hotel prices, and less craziness?
 December and January are great months to visit.

-If you’d like a packing list to make your packing for your New Orleans Trip a Breeze, there’s a link to a printable packing list at the end of the post.
+BONUS!
+If you’d like a packing list to make packing for your New Orleans Trip a breeze, there’s a link to a FREE printable packing list at the end of the post!